nuxt-ui-templates/docs/content/index.md

 ---
 seo:
   title: Nuxt Docs Template
-  description: Nuxt UI Pro is a collection of premium Vue components built on top
+  description: Nuxt UI is a collection of Vue components
-    of Nuxt UI to create beautiful & responsive Nuxt applications in minutes.
+    to create beautiful & responsive Nuxt applications in minutes.
 ---

 ::u-page-hero